 Family history of melanoma

-Your risk of melanoma is greater if one or more first-degree relatives (parent, brother, sister, or child) has had melanoma.
+Your risk of melanoma is higher if one or more of your first-degree relatives (parents, brothers, sisters, or children) has had melanoma.
 Around 10% of all people with melanoma have a family history of the disease.

 The increased risk might be because of a shared family lifestyle of frequent sun exposure, a family tendency to have fair skin, certain gene changes (mutations) that run in a family, or a combination of factors.

-Most experts do not recommend that people with a family history of melanoma have genetic testing to look for mutations, as it’s not yet clear how helpful this is.
+Most experts don’t recommend that people with a family history of melanoma have genetic testing to look for mutations, as it’s not yet clear how helpful this is.
 Rather, experts advise that they do the following: